Leonard Cohen’s Jewish-infused poetry, songs inspired generations - Jewish Ledger

 By Ron Kampeas

-(JTA) — Leonard Cohen, the Canadian singer songwriter whose Jewish-infused work became a soundtrack for melancholy, has died.
-He was 82.
+(JTA) — Leonard Cohen, the Canadian singer songwriter whose Jewish-infused work became a soundtrack for melancholy, died Monday, Nov.
+7 at the age of 82.
+Cohen died in Los Angeles and was buried in Montreal in the family plot hours before his death was made public.

-“It is with profound sorrow we report that legendary poet, songwriter and artist, Leonard Cohen has passed away,” his Facebook page said late Thursday, Nov.
-10. “We have lost one of music’s most revered and prolific visionaries.”

-It did not give a cause of death, but said there would be a funeral in Los Angeles in coming days.
+“My father passed away peacefully at his home in Los Angeles with the knowledge that he had completed what he felt was one of his greatest records,” Cohen’s son, Adam, wrote in a Facebook post on Thursday following the funeral.
+“He was writing up until his last moments with his unique brand of humor.”

 Cohen, born in 1934 in Montreal, was playing folk guitar by the time he was 15, when he learned the resistance song, “The Partisan,” working at a camp, from an older friend.